mar10/wsgidav/docs/source/reference_guide_architecture.rst

    :parts: 2
    :private-bases:

-DAV providers may use a lock manager to support exclusive and shared write locking.
+DAV providers have a :class:`~wsgidav.lock_manager.LockManager` to support exclusive and shared write locking.
+The lock manager uses a lock storage implementation for persistence.

 WsgiDAV comes with two default implementations, one based on a in-memory dictionary, and a persistent one based on shelve::

-    lock_manager.LockManager
-    lock_manager.ShelveLockManager
+    lock_storage.LockStorage
+    lock_storage.ShelveLockStorage

-:class:`~wsgidav.property_manager.LockManager` is used by default, but :class:`~wsgidav.property_manager.ShelveLockManager` can be enabled by uncommenting two lines in the configuration file.
+:class:`~wsgidav.lock_storage.LockStorage` is used by default, but :class:`~wsgidav.lock_storage.ShelveLockStorage` can be enabled by uncommenting two lines in the configuration file.

 In addition, this may be replaced by a custom version, as long as the required interface is implemented.